2007–08 Belarusian Cup

-2007–08 Belarusian Cup was the 17th edition of the football knock-out competition in Belarus.
+The 2007–08 Belarusian Cup was the 17th edition of the football knock-out competition in Belarus.

+Contrary to the league season, the competition has been conducted in a fall-spring rhythm.
+The first games were played on 28 July 2007 and the final on 18 May 2008.
+MTZ-RIPO Minsk won the Cup.

 First round

-12 teams from the First League (out of 14, excluding Belshina Bobruisk and Lokomotiv Minsk who relegated from the Premier League after 2006 season), 13 teams from the Second League (out of 16, excluding three teams which were reverve squads for Premier and First League teams) and 7 amateur clubs started in this round.
+12 teams from the First League (out of 14, excluding Belshina Bobruisk and Lokomotiv Minsk who relegated from the Premier League after 2006 season), 13 teams from the Second League (out of 16, excluding three teams which were reserve squads for Premier and First League teams) and 7 amateur clubs started in this round.
 The games were played on 28 and 30 July 2007.

 Round of 32

 16 winners of previous round were joined by 14 clubs from Premier League and two First League clubs which relegated from the Premier League after 2006 season.
 The games were played in August and September 2007.

 Round of 16

 The first legs were played on 15 and 16 March 2008.
 The second legs were played on 21 and 22 March 2008.